image_alt_text

 • Press for passage of the Biomaterials Access Assurance Act of 1998; and

-Over the past year, Council of Societies members have represented AIMBE in policy-oriented discussions key with officials of:
+Over the past few years, Council of Societies members have represented AIMBE in policy-oriented discussions key with officials of:

 • National Science Foundation;